icoffiel/kafka-game/README.md

 ```

 > Note: Kafka Connect can take a minute or two to start so if this fails try waiting a minute before running.
-> This also only needs to be ran once.
+> This also only needs to be run once.
 If ran multiple times it will produce a 409 status code

+## Issues
+- Topic naming
+  - Using dot notation (`systems.sql.<table>` for instance) doesn't play nice when being ingested as a sink to a DB due to the naming
+  - Would also be nice to instead of only having a prefix, to also have a postfix (`systems.<table>.sql` would then be possible for instance)

 ## To Do